gielcobben/caption-core/README.md

 2. [Clone](https://help.github.com/articles/cloning-a-repository/) it to your
    local device: `git clone git@github.com:gielcobben/caption-core.git`
 3. Install the dependencies: `npm install`
-4. Built the code and watch for changes:
+4. Build the module using Rollup:
    `npm run build`
-5. Vernon check dit even.
+5. Run one of the examples: `node examples/search.js`.

 <br>